qualiticcommunity/qualiticcommunity.github.io/README.md

 QMM is an [open-source project](https://github.com/qualiticcommunity/qualiticcommunity.github.io) and its maintainers highly try to avoid any exercise of authority, while keeping it usable, maintainable, and practical.
 So contributions of any kind to the maturity model - through opening issues, pull requests, or contacting us any other way - are appreciated.

-If you like QMM, please share it!
-And let us know how your experience using this maturity model was, and what can make it better for your team/organization.
+If you like QMM, please support us by sharing it.
+And let us know what can make it better for your team/organization.
 <a href="https://www.linkedin.com/sharing/share-offsite/?url=https%3A%2F%2Fmaturity.qualitic.ir" target="_blank">
     <img src="https://static.addtoany.com/buttons/linkedin.svg" width="32" height="32" style="background-color:#0077b5">
 </a>